-When upgrading to a version of the transport that supports delayed delivery natively, it is safe to operate a combination of native-delay and non-native-delay endpoints at the same time.
+It is safe to operate a combination of native-delay and non-native-delay endpoints at the same time.
 Native endpoints can send delayed messages to endpoints that are not yet aware of the native delay infrastructure.
 Native endpoints can continue to receive delayed messages from non-native endpoints as well.

 If an endpoint was migrated from a version of the transport that didn't have native delayed delivery support, it could have delayed messages in its persistence database that still need to be delivered.
 To ensure those messages are properly delivered, call the following API:

 var transport = endpointConfiguration.UseTransport<RabbitMQTransport>(); var delayedDelivery = transport.DelayedDelivery(); delayedDelivery.EnableTimeoutManager();